Germany warns EU 'will tighten' sanctions on Belarus | DW | 15.11.2021

 Minsk has repeatedly denied the accusations and said Warsaw was deliberately escalating tensions.

 Lukashenko had warned that Belarus could cut off natural gas flows from Russia to Europe if the EU imposed further sanctions.
-But the Kremlin distanced itself from the threat.
+But the Kremlin distanced itself from that threat.

 On Monday, Belarus state news agency Belta quoted Lukashenko as saying that Minsk is trying to persuade migrants living in camps near its western border to return home.